Step 3. Specify Account Settings

 Specifying AWS Account

-- From the Organization drop-down list, choose the necessary organization identity — either an entire AWS Organization or a scope of organizational units.
+1. From the Organization drop-down list, choose the necessary organization identity — either an entire AWS Organization or a limited scope of organizational units.

 For an organization or a scope of organizational units to be displayed in the list of available identities, it must be added to Veeam Backup for AWS as described in section Managing AWS Organizations.

-For an AWS account to be displayed in the list of available accounts, it must be created in the the selected organization identity as described in AWS Documentation.
+For an AWS account to be displayed in the list of available accounts, it must be included in the the selected organization identity.

-If you select the Organization account option, it is recommended that you instruct Veeam Backup & Replication to deploy worker instances in a production account.
+If you select the Organization account option, it is recommended that you enable deployment of worker instances in a production account.
 Since the Amazon EC2 service limits the maximum number of vCPUs that can be provisioned to worker instances deployed in each AWS account and AWS Region, Veeam Backup for AWS may not be able to deploy worker instances in the backup account in case the service quotas are exceeded.
 To learn how to deploy worker instances in a production account, see Enabling Worker Deployment in Production Account.

 Specifying One-Time Access Keys

-To specify one-time access keys to be used for the restore operation, select the Temporary access keys option, and use the Access key and Secret key fields to provide the access key ID and the secret access key.
-The specified one-time access keys must belong to an AWS account to which you plan to restore EC2 instances.
+To specify one-time access keys of an to be used for the restore operation, select the Temporary access keys option, and use the Access key and Secret key fields to provide the access keys of an IAM user.
+Note that the IAM user must belong to an AWS account to which you plan to restore EC2 instances.